Evaluating Distributed Execution of Workloads: Experiments

-Fig.~\ref{fig:exp_aimes_4} shows average $T_w$, analogous to those in Fig.~\ref{fig:exp_aimes_3}, indicating that the differences in average $TTC$ between Experiments 4 and 3 depend on $T_x$.
-The communication between pilots and the AIMES Unit Manager via a database service (Fig.~\ref{subfig:aimes-arch}) adds overheads to $T_x$: the more resources are used, the higher is the time taken to communicate during the execution of each task~\cite{merzky2015radical}.
+Fig.~\ref{fig:exp_aimes_4} shows average \(T_w\), analogous to those in Fig.~\ref{fig:exp_aimes_3}, indicating that the differences in average \(TTC\) between Experiments 4 and 3 depend on \(T_x\).
+The communication between pilots and the AIMES Unit Manager via a database service (Fig.~\ref{subfig:aimes-arch}) adds overheads to \(T_x\): the more resources are used, the higher is the time taken to communicate during the execution of each task~\cite{merzky2015radical}.

 Our experiments were executed in four intervals across three months to sample the behavior of the resources' queues in different periods.
-Fig.~\ref{fig:exp_aimes_3} and \ref{fig:exp_aimes_4} show that we experienced very short $T_w$ compared to the historical annual average queue time recorded by XDMoD~\cite{xdmod_url}.
-In presence of longer $T_w$, Experiment 3's execution strategy could perform worse than Experiment 4's due to the reduced interplay between the queue times of just 2 resources.
-This would be consistent with the data discussed in Ref.~\cite{turilli2015integrating}.
+Fig.~\ref{fig:exp_aimes_3} and~\ref{fig:exp_aimes_4} show that we experienced very short \(T_w\) compared to the historical annual average queue time recorded by XDMoD~\cite{xdmod_url}.
+In presence of longer \(T_w\), Experiment 3's execution strategy could perform worse than Experiment 4's due to the reduced interplay between the queue times of just 2 resources, which would be consistent with previous data~\cite{turilli2016integrating}.